Expert Advice On Improving Your Home

 Ways to Save Money on HVAC Costs

 • Monitor for potential problems.
-Keeping an eye out for problems, for instance by consistently checking your thermostat and energy bills, lets you resolve them before they get too expensive.
+Monitoring the efficiency of your HVAC system — for instance by checking your thermostat settings and energy bills — helps you find and solve issues before they get too expensive.

 • Change the position of your blinds seasonally.
 Opening your blinds in winter allows passive solar heat into your house.
 Closing your blinds in summer blocks some heat from getting indoors.
 Both of these measures help lower the work required from your home’s HVAC system.